nxp-mcuxpresso/mcuxsdk-doc/boards/DSC/twrmc56f8200/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for TWR-MC56F8200
+# Getting Started with Package

 ```{tocTree}